The First Step – Believe In Jesus

 One of the core Christian beliefs is that you must have faith in Jesus Christ for salvation.
 True disciples of Jesus have this in common – they believe in Jesus.

 In the following blog by Stephanie Nickel, a freelance writer and a contributor to our Christian internet radio station, HopeStreamRadio, talks about what Jesus says is necessary for salvation.
-Contact us if you are a truth seeker and need some answers.
+Contact us if you want to know more about salvation.

 The Truth Will Set You Free